 |2-Bedroom||355||689 – 893 sqft|

 |2-Bedroom Dual Key||46||700 – 861 sqft|

 |Inter Terrace||8||2,659 sqft|

 Given the number of units and diversity of layouts, we’ve decided to offer a more ‘concise’ outlook on the unit sizes and numbers in the table.
 Should you require the full-sized table (or any other information for that matter), do feel free to reach out to us at email@example.com.

 Unit sizes here are definitely above average on all ends – though not massive to the extent that the Parc Clematis’ units command a considerably heavier quantum as a result.

-The presence of dual key units alongside the incredibly favourable work-life locale have undoubtedly appealed to many investors who will now look to lease out units here in the near future – especially when the Jurong Innovation District pops up.
+The presence of dual-key units alongside the incredibly favourable work-life locale has undoubtedly appealed to many investors who will now look to lease out units here in the near future – especially when the Jurong Innovation District pops up.

 Perhaps the biggest takeaway for us on this is the importance of garnering as much transparent information from credible sources on new projects as possible before making a purchase decision.

 Here in this image, we have highlighted those that we think are deserving of the best stacks title.
 These are away from the expressway (less road noise) and feature either unblocked views or a good distance away from other blocks.

 What’s different about the Parc Clematis is actually how the blocks have been laid out.
 If you noticed, it’s in a diamond shape which is really smart as this is an optimal layout for the best facing and space between blocks.
 So yes, although there are better stacks to go for still, the truth is that most units are quite well positioned.